Saab 9000: Saab 9000 Ecosport

 The 9000 Ecosport was developed to be introduced at the 1992 Geneva Motor Show.
 It featured a 280 hp engine and four-wheel drive.
 Saab had a finished car to show, posters and brochures were printed, but in the last moment General Motors stopped Saab from unveiling the car as they wanted Opel to be the first to present four-wheel drive.
 Saab had to quickly rebuild it as a front-wheel drive only car.
 The show car had some innovations like UV headlights and a more eco-friendly engine.

 Engines

 The Saab 9000 was available with a variety of naturally-aspirated and turbocharged engines.
 The range consisted mostly of the Saab 2.0 and 2.3 litre engines, but there was also the 3.0-litre V6 made by General Motors.
 One 9000 was fitted with a prototype Saab V8 engine.

-After the facelift in 1992 and as of 1993 (in most markets), the newly introduced two equipment series CS/CD and CSE/CDE could be combined with all available engines in the respective model years.
+After the facelift in 1992 and as of 1993 (in most markets), the newly introduced two equipment series CS/CD and CSE/CDE could be combined with all available engines (depending on the country) in the respective model years.
 This means that even a base CS could be ordered with the most powerful turbo engine.
 The face lifted CS models and the CD were available in MY 1992 in most countries with the same four engines which had also powered the former CC: